-Spark’s seventh annual Official Call For Entry began March 1, 2013.
+Spark’s seventh annual Official Call For Entry is live.
 Come, join in the fun!

 The Spark Concept & Student Awards are for work that is in the idea stage, and are the home for all student entries.
 For example, this could include architectural concepts, concept automobiles and design student work.
 It is not for spec work, nor work intended for production or commercial realization.
 The emphasis is on ideas.

 Spark:Concept & Student is for any discipline of design.
 This includes graphic design, product, UX, motion, architecture, interiors, transportation and others.